SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 * Long-haul sleeper cab*
 * Short-haul day cab

-\* _Applicants need to have 3 trucks in their fleet already.
-Exception: We have startup programs for owners of 1 truck; e.g. good credit and 25% down._
+\* <small>_Applicants typically need to have 3 trucks in their fleet already.
+Exception: We do have startup programs for owners of 1 truck._</small>

 ### Towing and Hauling